tvdboom/ATOM/docs_sources/user_guide/data_pipelines.md

 create branch "oversample" from branch "master", even if the current branch is "undersample".
-To switch between existing branches, just type the name of the desired branch, e.g. `atom.branch = "master"` brings you back to the main branch.
+To switch between existing branches, just type the name of the desired branch, e.g. `atom.branch = "master"` brings you back to the master branch.
 Note that every branch contains a unique copy of the whole dataset!
 Creating many branches can cause memory issues for large datasets.

 <br>